 What are the alternatives to a sabbatical?

-It's important to not view sabbaticals as an 'escape'.
-If times are tough at work, it's worth exploring other options such as changing positions, or your working hours, or even your location.
+And if times are tough at work, it's worth exploring other options such as changing positions, or your working hours, or even your location.
 Transferring to a different office for a few months could be refreshing if you're stuck in a routine.

 Should you take a sabbatical?

-We can’t lie - not everyone will have the ability do it.
-Having a healthy fund stashed away is pretty important if it'll be unpaid, and this isn't possible for everyone.
+We can’t lie, not everyone will have the ability to do it.
+Having a healthy fund stashed away is pretty important if it'll be unpaid (and you have grand plans to travel the world).
+Unfortunately, this isn't possible for everyone.